Sudbury, London: Religious buildings

 The church of St John was designed by Gilbert Scott and originally built in the 1800s.
 It has had at least three extensions since then.

 Over the past year extensive work has been completed in the Church of St John's.
 This church, located at the eastern edge of Sudbury where it borders Wembley, dates from the Georgian era.

 Through the late 80s and mid 90s, it had fallen into a state of disrepair.
 Significant subsidence had threatened its foundations.
 Thanks to charitable works the extensive underpinning work on the historic church has been completed, saving it for future generations.
 Phase 2 of the restoration contracted to building firm BRICKSTONE has restored the rusted and broken ornate railings and gate to its former glory.
 Phase 3 involving restoration of the Lychgate was completed in time for the mayoral visit on remembrance Sunday 2009.

 Demography

 As of the 2011 census, Asian/Asian British: Indian were the largest ethnic group at 31%, followed by Asian/Asian British: Other Asian at 17% and with White: English/Welsh/Scottish/Northern Irish/British at 11%.
 After English with 7643 speakers, the next most spoken language is Gujarati with 2072 speakers.

+Politics and government

+Sudbury is part of the Brent West constituency for elections to the House of Commons of the United Kingdom, currently represented by Barry Gardiner from the Labour Party.

+Sudbury is part of the Sudbury ward for elections to Brent London Borough Council.